sanitycheck/rfcreeper/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to that sexy beast Thomas and Princess C
-* Inspiration
-* etc